jtrv/superseedr/README.md

 ### macOS
 For macOS users, the easiest way to install `superseedr` is by using the provided `.pkg` installer.
 This will also install a handler so magnet links are supported.
 You can find the latest installer on the [releases page](https://github.com/Jagalite/superseedr/releases).

+> [!NOTE]
+> macOS's default terminal application does not support truecolor just yet, try more modern terminal applications such as kitty.

 ### Linux
 For Linux users, you can find `.deb` files on the [releases page](https://github.com/Jagalite/superseedr/releases).